 Generally, German proficiency plays an important role in finding employment in Germany.
 Fluency in the German language is a highly required skill for any position.

-Imagine a communication in the firm alone, everybody speaks German and you are an outsider.
+Imagine the communication in the firm alone, everybody speaks German and you are an outsider.
 Yes, there are some companies/corporations where the business language is English, but it is more exception than a rule.

 Tips on Finding a Job After Your Masters

-There are some things you can do to increase your employment after masters, here are a few of them:
+There are some things you can do to increase your employment after your masters, here are a few of them:

 - work part-time during your studies